mrWh1te/ngLibrary/README.md

 8) Have a /shared folder for reusuable & self-contained modules
 9) Reactive architecture that takes advantage of the the `async` pipe instead of opening observables as subscriptions

-This is a pretty condensed & fractured overview of this repo's Programming Style Guide.
+That's a pretty condensed & some-what fractured overview of this repo's Programming Style Guide.
 Detailed articles reviewing these topics and more are published at https://copynpaste.me.

 Let's get started!

 ## Frontend Angular

 This isn't for first-timers.
 If this is your first time building web applications, you're going to have to install a few things.
 I recommend following this [guide](https://angular.io/guide/setup-local) in getting the right version of NodeJS installed.
 Once Node is installed, [download the code](https://github.com/mrWh1te/ngLibrary/archive/master.zip) to a folder, then open that folder with a Command Line program such as Terminal, so you can follow along with entering each command:

 After cloning or downloading the repo's code into a folder on your computer, install the dependencies with `npm i`:
 ```